CDC Recommends Double-Masking To Protect Against Coronavirus

-On Wednesday, the Centers for Disease Control and Prevention released a study recommending the wearing of a cloth mask over a medical procedure mask as a measure to slow the spread of the coronavirus, as reported by The Hill.
-The latest update from the agency advocated either the procedure, known as double-masking, or wearing a tightly-fitted surgical mask as the best methods of protection.
+On Wednesday, the Centers for Disease Control and Prevention released a study recommending the wearing of a cloth mask over a medical procedure mask as a way to slow the spread of the novel coronavirus, as reported by The Hill.
+The latest update from the agency advocated either that method, known as double-masking, or wearing a tightly fitted surgical mask as the best measures of protection.

 In summing up its research, the CDC found that a mask provides better protection when it fits better.